 What do Hospice and Palliative Medicine Physiatrists do?

-Hospice and Palliative Medicine Physical Medicine & Rehabilitation (PM&R) Physicians (also called physiatrists) focus on optimizing function, comfort, and quality of life for patients with serious, life-limiting, or terminal illnesses by managing their pain and physical, psychological, and spiritual needs.
+Hospice and Palliative Medicine Physical Medicine & Rehabilitation (PM&R) Physicians (also called physiatrists) focus on optimizing function, comfort, and quality of life for patients with severe, life-limiting, or terminal illnesses by managing their pain and physical, psychological, and spiritual needs.

 They use an interdisciplinary team approach to create tailored treatment programs that may include prescribing exercise, medications, therapies, and adaptive equipment.
 They also collaborate with other specialists to provide comprehensive, holistic care to patients and their families.